SummIt: Iterative Text Summarization via ChatGPT: Introduction

 We summarize the contributions of this paper as follows:

 \begin{itemize} \item We propose SummIt, a novel framework for iterative text summarization.
 SummIt enables the iterative refinement of generated summaries by incorporating self-evaluation and feedback mechanisms.
-Moreover, we demonstrate that the efficacy of the framework can be further enhanced by leveraging in-context learning.

-\item We propose to incorporate knowledge and topic extractors to further improve the faithfulness and controllability of the summarization system.
+In addition, we propose to incorporate knowledge and topic extractors to further improve the faithfulness and controllability of SummIt.

-\item We conduct experiments on three summarization benchmark datasets, and empirical results from automatic evaluation demonstrates the effectiveness of our proposed framework.
+\item We conduct experiments on three summarization benchmark datasets, and empirical results from automatic evaluation demonstrate the effectiveness of our proposed framework in summary refinement.

-\item A human evaluation is performed to investigate the impact of self-evaluation-guided summary refinement.
-The results revealed a potential issue of \textbf{over-correction}: while the Language Learning Model (LLM) successfully refines the summary based on the feedback rationale, it exhibits a bias toward its own evaluation criteria, rather than aligning closely with human judgment.
+\item A human evaluation is conducted to investigate the impact of self-evaluation-guided summary refinement.
+The results revealed a potential issue of \textbf{over-correction}: while the large language model effectively refines the summary based on the feedback rationale, it exhibits a bias toward its own evaluation criteria, rather than aligning closely with human judgment.

 \end{itemize}